GoogleCloudPlatform/podcast/site/content/post/episode-63-python-with-jon-parrott/index.md

 Francesc is coming back from [Gophercon India](http://www.gophercon.in) and on his way to [Cloud NEXT](https://cloudnext.withgoogle.com/schedule#target=google-cloud-endpoints-serving-your-api-to-the-world-8eaeb271-f0ea-4638-af94-16c0b2b80bf6).

-{{< transcript "FRANCESC: Hi, and welcome to episode number 63 of the weekly Google Cloud Platform podcast.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 63 of the weekly Google Cloud podcast.
 I am Francesc Campoy and I'm here with my colleague, Mark Mandel.
 Hey, Mark.
 How are you doing?" >}}

 MARK: I'm good, thanks, Francesc.
 How are you doing?